danlg/lgen/test_data/attendance/test-plan.md

     * Checks that the `status` property of the document is updated on the database
     * Checks that the parents are notified whenever an expected absence is approved

-### Upload Attendence (Daniel)
+### Upload Attendance (Daniel)

-* Create sample attendence records, dated to today, with the following variations (the number coincides with the student ID):
+* Create sample attendance records, dated to today, with the following variations (the number coincides with the student ID):

     1. Non-existent student 1
     1. Non-existent student 2